inexxt/GTAP2019/Description.md

 The reason we're using this admittedly more complicated machinery is because it is very hard (or maybe even impossible) to prove certain things about the relation when using non-directed version.
 For example, suppose that what we need to prove is that `[] ≄ [ 0 ]`.
 Using the standard Coxeter presentation, we quickly run into a problem with transitive property: we have to prove, that there is no (arbitrary list) `l`, such that `[] ≃ l` and `l ≃ [ x ]`.
 Thus, we can't do usual induction over reduction rules, and the only way to prove that is to use some kind of clever invariant.
 And even though in this particular case, the invariant saying that *if `l ≃ l'`, then their lengths are equal `mod 2`* would suffice, it should be clear that in general case, proving things about this relation is going to be very difficult.

 #### Lehmer codes and normal forms
 After performing all reductions possible, we arrive at one of the normal forms - in the image of immersion of Lehmer codes.
+We define them as
 ```agda
 data Lehmer : ℕ -> Set where
   LZ : Lehmer 0
   LS : (l : Lehmer n) -> {r : ℕ} -> (r ≤ suc n) -> Lehmer (suc n)
 ```
-So, Lehmer codes are in essence lists, where on `n`-th place we have a number less than or equal to `n`.
+So, Lehmer codes are, in essence, lists, where on `n`-th place there is a number that is less than or equal to `n`.

 To define embedding, we first define a decreasing sequence
 ```agda